musigman/keithmusig/des-html.md

 - Articles
 - Footer

 While HTML creates the website structure.
 CSS is how we style the website.
-CSS allows us to style a website using appealing fonts, color schemes
+CSS allows us to style a website using appealing fonts, color schemes.